 An additional and not negligible contribution of the research described in the volume is the creation of DIABLOG, the diachronic corpus of English personal weblogs that spans from 1997 to 2012.
 Possibly, the corpus can be further extended by regularly adding new items along the years and serve as a resource to monitor the evolution of this genre in the next decades.

-The content of the book is very articulated and dense.
+The content of the book is very dense.
 It is understandable that the organization is sometimes convoluted.
 For example, Chapter 5 has three ad interim summaries and an end-of-the chapter “Summary and Conclusions” section.
-I wonder whether subdividing dense chapters in shorter independent chapters would have simplified the reading and the navigation of the book.
+I wonder whether subdividing dense chapters into shorter independent chapters would have simplified the reading and the navigation of the book.

 The typesetting of the book is accurate (no typos struck my attention).
 However, I missed the presence of an index in the back matter of the book.
-The back-of-the-book index (a handy list of words, phrases and related pointers) is like a “search engine” for non-digital documents, which helps find concepts, notions and references thus facilitating the navigation of the content and creation of associations and relations in the reader’s mind.
+The back-of-the-book index (a handy list of words, phrases and related pointers) is like a “search engine” for non-digital documents, which helps the reader in finding concepts, notions and references, thus facilitating the navigation of the content and creation of associations and relations in the reader’s mind.
 This volume would have certainly benefited from it.

 Surprisingly, I did not find any reference to the work of Yates and Orlikowski, who carried out extensive research on genre and on its definition, as well on genre taxonomy and genre systems (especially in corporations).
 In particular, in Yates and Orlikowski (1992), the authors traced the evolution from the memo genre to the email genre, and stressed (among other things) the idea that new genres mostly ”evolve” from previous genres and successfully settle-in in new communicative environments and on new media.
 In The Personal Weblog: a Linguistic History, the author makes a similar claim.